1. The Killing Fields and S-21 Prison - top things to do in Phnom Penh

 Tuol Sleng Genocide Museum (S-21) and Choeung Ek Killing Fields Memorial are the most popular tourist attractions in Phnom Penh.
-You may find it emotional or even shocked while visiting these sites but it is essential stops to understand the recent tragic Cambodian history..
+You may find it emotional or even shocked while visiting these sites but it is the recommended thing to do in Phnom Penh to learn about the recent tragic Cambodian history.

 Tuol Sleng, also known as S-21prison, was a high school that the Khmer Rouge regime used as an interrogation and torture centre.
 Most rooms have been left in the state they were found in January 1979, including classrooms divided into tiny cells.
 The haunting identity photos of the prisoners who suffered here are exhibited throughout the museum.